Efficient evaluation of risk allocations: Applications of the FFT algorithm

 The sets $\mathcal{B}_{k}$ and $\mathcal{B}_{k'}$ are mutually exclusive, i.e. $\mathcal{B}_k \cap \mathcal{B}_{k'} = \varnothing$, for $k \neq k' \in \{1,\ldots,n\}$.
 Also, $\bigcup_{k=0}^{s_{max}} \mathcal{B}_k = \mathcal{B}$.
 When $\mathcal{B}_k$ is empty ($\mathcal{B}_k = \varnothing$), we have $|\mathcal{B}_k| = 0$, meaning the event $\{S=k\}$ is impossible.
 Such situations may occur when the number of contracts is small and the coverage amounts are heterogeneous.
 We say that $k$ is a possible outcome of the total losses $S$ if $|\mathcal{B}_{k}| > 0$.

 Fix $k \in \{0,1,\dots,s_{max}\}$ such that $|\mathcal{B}_{k}| = 1$, and let $(x_1,\dots,x_n)$ be the element of that singleton.
-This implies that the conditional expectation is given by $E[X_i | S = k] = x_i$, for $x_i \in \{0,b_i\}$, which means that $E[X_i | S = k]$ can take the values $0$ or its full coverage $b_i$, for $i \in \{1,\dots,n\}$.
-In other words, the support of $E[X_i | S = k]$ is the same as the support of $X_i$, hence a participant in a pool has not benefited from a diversification of its risk if $S = k$ has occurred, no matter the size $n$ of the portfolio.
-As $|\mathcal{B}_{k}|$ increases, $E[X_i | S = k]$ can take more values, and these are the situations where insurance provides more value to customers.
+This implies that the conditional expectation is given by $E[X_i | S = k] = x_i$, for $x_i \in \{0,b_i\}$, which means that the support of $E[X_i | S]$ is $0$ or its full coverage $b_i$, for $i \in \{1,\dots,n\}$.
+In other words, the support of $E[X_i | S ]$ is the same as the support of $X_i$; and a participant in a pool has not benefited from a diversification of its risk, no matter the size $n$ of the portfolio.
+As $|\mathcal{B}_{k}|$ increases, the support of $E[X_i | S ]$ has more elements, and these are the situations where insurance provides more value to customers.
 Counting the number of partitions of a set is a difficult problem in number theory.
-Fortunately, the OGF method provides a numerical solution to compute the expected allocations without further notions of number theory.
-See also Example 4.1 of \cite{denuit2021mortality} for a situation where no diversification occurs for some participants due to partitions of odd numbers.
+Fortunately, the OGF method provides a numerical solution to compute the unconditional expected allocations without further notions of number theory.
+See also Example 4.1 of \cite{denuit2021mortality} for a situation where some participants do not diversify due to partitions of odd numbers.

 We consider a portfolio of $n = 6$ risks.
 We present the parameters for this example in Table \ref{tab:ex-bern-indep}, and the code to replicate this study is in Appendix \ref{app:arch}.

 In Figure \ref{fig:bern-cond-means-indep}, we present the conditional means along with the pmf and cdf of conditional means for risks $X_1$, $X_2$ and $X_3$.
 We describe each panel in the following: